￼september 30, october 1, october 2, 2022

 4:00PM NOV 6TH | St. David’s Episcopal, Roswell

-Always on the lookout to create experiences that engage and delight in new ways, we've invited not one but two masterful countertenors to join us for an exploration of sublime repertoire not often performed.
-Special guest Reginald Mobley returns to join ABO favorite Nathan Medley in a program of scintillating and intimate music by the “English Orpheus” Henry Purcell and his colleagues.
+Always on the lookout to create experiences that engage and delight in new ways, we've invited pairs of world-class vocalists and musicians to join us for a repertoire, not often performed.
+Special guest countertenor Reginald Mobley reunites with ABO favorite Nathan Medley; and recorder player Daphna Mor makes her ABO debut with returning guest artist Sian Ricketts.
+Join us for a program of brilliant and intimate music by the “English Orpheus” Henry Purcell and his colleagues!

 7:30PM FEB 25TH | Cathedral of St. Philip, Atlanta